 In this contribution, we focused on a set of previously known results which received much attention in the last few years.
-These results state that, despite power-law networks are very resilient to random (node or link) failures and Poisson ones are not, they are very sensitive to a special type of attacks (which we named the classical attacks), while Poisson networks are not.
-As already quoted in the introduction, this had lead to the conclusion that its power-law degree distribution may be seen as an Achille's heel of the internet [1, 11].
+These results state that, although power-law networks are very resilient to random (node or link) failures and Poisson ones are not, they are very sensitive to a special type of attacks (which we call classical attacks) consisting of removing the highest degree nodes first, while Poisson networks are not.
+This had led to the conclusion that its power-law degree distribution may be seen as an Achille's heel of the internet [91, 10].

-These results were first obtained empirically [8, 18], but an important analytic effort has been done to prove them with mean-field and asymptotic approximations.
-This has been done with success in [29, 30, 33, 24, 88].
+These results were first obtained empirically [7, 20], but an important analytic effort has been made to prove them with mean-field and asymptotic approximations [30, 31, 34, 25, 96] using two different techniques.

-Our first notable contribution here is to give a unified and complete presentation of these results (both empiric and analytic ones).
-Since some of the involved techniques (in particular mean-field approximations) are unusual in computer science, we emphasized on the methods and gave proofs much more detailed than in the original papers.
-In particular, we pointed out the approximations where they occur, we discussed them in the light of the experiments, and we tried to give a didactic presentation.
+Our first contribution is to give a unified and complete presentation of these results (both empiric and analytic ones).
+Since some of the involved techniques (in particular mean-field approximations) are unusual in computer science, we emphasized on the methods used and gave much more detailed proofs than in the original papers.
+In particular, we pointed out the approximations where they occur, discussed them in the light of the experiments, and tried generally to give a didactic presentation.

-This complete and unified presentation of the field was an excellent opportunity to present some new results on cases which received less attention (like the case of finite networks for instance), maybe because these results are less striking.
-They are however essential if one wants to deepen one's understanding of the more studied cases.
-We focused in particular on two aspects: the link point of views, and attacks very similar to random failures.
+Our second contribution is to introduce some new results on cases which received less attention, maybe because these results are less striking.
+They are however essential for deepening one's understanding of this topic.
+We focused in particular on two aspects: studying the finite case, and studying the link point of view of random node failures, and classical attacks.
+We also introduced new attacks, very similar to random failures, which allowed us to deepen our understanding of the phenomena at play.